sql_funcs documentation

 Note

-Completed Education Linkages
+Linkages - Completed Education Linkages in Timeframe

-linkages_edu_employ(cm_only=True, first_n_months=None, ongoing=False, age_threshold=18, new_client_threshold=45, include_wfd=True)#
+linkages_edu_employ(just_cm=True, first_n_months=None, ongoing=False, age_threshold=18, new_client_threshold=45, include_wfd=True)#

 Counts the number of clients enrolled/employed by age group.